2006 United States House of Representatives elections in Mississippi: District 1

+Predictions

 District 2

 Congressman Bennie Thompson (D) competed against Tchula mayor Yvonne Brown (R).
 The Democratic-leaning majority-black district comprises the Mississippi Delta and Jackson, the capital and largest city in Mississippi.
 Thompson first won in a special election in 1993 caused by then-Representative Mike Espy resigning to become Secretary of Agriculture under President Clinton.
 The congressman had generally easy elections except in 2002 when Republican and political newcomer Clinton LeSueur won 44% of the vote.
 And in that race state representative Chuck Espy (nephew of Mike Espy) competed against Thompson for the Democratic nomination, though Thompson won with 65% to Espy's 35%.

 Yvonne Brown was nominated by the Republicans without any primary opposition.
 She was elected mayor of the small Delta town of Tchula in 2001 and re-elected in 2005, which is notable in that she is a black Republican in a very Democratic area.